PicsArt/cppbind/docs/02_first_steps/05_variable_definitions.rst

 Variable Definitions
 ^^^^^^^^^^^^^^^^^^^^

 Project configuration is described through the variables.
-Using variables we define what code should be parsed, how target code should look like, where should output be stored etc.
+Using variables we define what code should be parsed, how the target code should look like, where should output be stored etc.
-Let's go through variables definitions and see how they are used.
+Let's go through the variables definitions and see how they are used.
 Here is the list:

 .. literalinclude:: /../src/iegen/config/variable_definitions.yaml